Princess Patricia's Canadian Light Infantry: In popular culture

 In the movie "Across the Pacific" (1942), a cashiered U.S. Army officer, played by Humphrey Bogart crosses the border in 1941 and attempts to enlist in the Princess Pats.
 He is refused, as the regiment expects all its officers to have high moral standards.
 The character later comments that his rejection "was a *little* on the insulting side".

+The famed campfire song, Princess Pat, is said to be a variant of the infantry's marching song.

 A soldier of the regiment is interviewed in Max Brooks's zombie novel World War Z.

 The character Major Patrick Gordon/Patrick Crawley in Season 2 of Downton Abbey was a member of PPCLI.

 The Canadian infantry soldiers in the Afghanistan War-based movie Hyena Road are members of the PPCLI.

 In 1968 movie "The Devil's Brigade", Sgt.
 Patrick O'Neill (played by Jeremy Slate) is wearing P.P.C.L.I. insignia on his shoulder.

 In the "Ultimate Soldier Challenge" TV show on History Channel (Season 1, Episode 5), three teams of two soldiers (US Marines, Canadians, and Contractors) are competing in various military tasks.
 The Canadians (Alex and Andrija) are from the PPCLI.